Learn how to create a new flight plan on WingtraPilot.

 Step 2: create the flight plan

-All the tools to create a flight plan show up by clicking o the Plan icon.
+All the tools to create a flight plan show up by clicking on the Plan icon.
 This is the starting point for setting up the mission.

 Step 3: set home for take-off and landing

-Add home by clicking on the first button on the left.
+Add a home position by clicking on the first button on the left.
 If you are in the field with the WingtraOne powered on and connected to the tablet, home is set to WingtraOne's position automatically.
 If you plan the flight beforehand in the office, you can move it to the place where you intend to take off—it will be adjusted to WingtraOne's location once you are in the field.

 If your take-off location is not in view when planning, navigate manually to the desired location or use the search function on the bottom left.
-Adjust "transition height" and "transition direction" on the right side such that WingtraOne will not collide with any obstacle.
+Adjust "transition height" and "transition direction" on the right side so that WingtraOne will not collide with any obstacle.
 Landing is always identical to take-off.

 WingtraOne will take off, rise to your "transition height" above home, transition into forward flight, fly to the drawn loiter circle, loiter up to the area height and start data collection.
 After finishing data collection, it will fly back to the loiter circle at the height of the last area, loiter down to "transition height," fly back to the home point, transition above home, and land.

 Step 4: add area(s) or corridor